BlushLelo/TransactionRoutines/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.pismo.test.Pismo Test' is invalid and this project uses 'com.pismo.test.Pismo.Test' instead.
+* The original package name 'com.pismo.test.pismo Test' is invalid and this project uses 'com.pismo.test.pismo.test' instead.

 # Getting Started